 Normally I would never have chosen to go there; some of the staff on 111 were also doubtful as to whether A&E was the right place to go.
 Yet the last GP I consulted refused treatment and recommended attendance at A&E so this was my only option.
 Diverticular disease is a painful, life-restricting, and often unpredictable intestinal condition.
 My mother suffered with it until the age of 90.
 Hailing from a generation that was deferential and submissive to medical professionals, she obediently attended intrusive and painful intestinal examinations into the last year of her life.
 Always the results were the same: inconclusive.
 Moreover these procedures demanded fasting with medicines that induced diarrhoea until the bowel was as empty as possible, to permit internal examination with a variety of surgical instruments.

-The “flare” I experienced began shortly after January 1st 2026.
-By January 5th intestinal agony was so intense that I had to miss the funeral of a most valued friend and could not even walk.
-In order to get myself to the local A and E, for three days I fasted from all food so as to reduce diarrhoea, internal bleeding, and the pain that prevented me from moving.
+A “flare” I experienced began January 1st 2026.
+By January 5th intestinal agony was so intense that I had to miss the funeral of a most valued friend.
+Even walking was nigh well impossible.
+In order to get myself safely to the local A and E, I fasted from all food for three whole days to reduce diarrhea, internal bleeding, and the pain that prevented me from moving.
+After seven hours wait at A&E bloods showed the three day fast had cured everything.
+A junior doctor then offered advice about high and low carb diets (which never work for me).

-If there is any moral to this tale it might be: do not present yourself for treatment at A&E if you have successfully reduced the pain of your symptoms!!
+If there is any moral to this tale it might be this: do not present yourself for treatment at A&E if you have successfully reduced the pain of your symptoms!!
+By and large 111 is a far better option.
+You will get to speak with real people in real time and may be recommended to attend a local treatment centre with a much reduced waiting time than any A&E Department.

 The next Uk Diverticular Awareness Week is 5-11th October 2026 https://gutscharity.org.uk/awareness/awareness-dates/diverticular-disease/